uc-cdis/compose-services/README.md

 > DATA_UPLOAD_BUCKET: 'bucket1'
 ```
 ## Useful links
-These links show insightful work conducted by other users in the Gen3 community and may be of help to new and experienced users/operators alike of a Gen3 data commons.
+These links show insightful work conducted by other users in the Gen3 community and may be of help to new and experienced users/operators alike of a Gen3 Data Commons.
 We emphasize that we are not responsible for the content and opinions on the third-party webpages listed below.
 1. Working with on premises data and servers:
 The gen3 system is optimized to deploy on cloud systems and work with cloud buckets.
 The Oregon Health & Science University (OHSU) has developed [a collection of extensions](https://github.com/ohsu-comp-bio/compose-services/tree/onprem) to enable gen3 to work in a non aws environment.
 Read this [overview](https://github.com/ohsu-comp-bio/compose-services/blob/onprem/onprem/README.md) for more information.
-2. A group of users shared their experiences with setting up their gen3 data commons on a local desktop using Compose Services in August 2020 in form of two videos: [Gen3 Data Commons Setup Part 1](https://www.youtube.com/watch?v=xM54O4aMpWY) and [Gen3 Data Commons Setup Part 2](https://www.youtube.com/watch?v=iMmCxnbHpGo).
+2. A group of users shared their experiences with setting up their Gen3 Data Commons on a local desktop using Compose Services in August 2020 in form of two videos: [Gen3 Data Commons Setup Part 1](https://www.youtube.com/watch?v=xM54O4aMpWY) and [Gen3 Data Commons Setup Part 2](https://www.youtube.com/watch?v=iMmCxnbHpGo).
 Please note, that the content in these videos might not reflect the current status of the Compose-Services repository.
-Referring to the video part I, the following is outdated: the format of the `user.yaml` reflects the one shown in the Fence repository and the Arborist DB setup is up to date.
+Referring to the video part I, the following is outdated: the format of the `user.yaml` reflects the one shown in the Fence repository and the arborist DB setup is up to date.